 Depending on the time of year you travel, London offers plenty of opportunities for solo travelers to get into local life.
 During the summer, the huge parks like Hyde Park or St. James invite thousands of people to soak up the sun, and some also do outdoor exercise.
 If this is for you, just join the others and maybe meet a new friend there.
 In the colder months, Covent Garden is beautifully decorated and you can get hot food and drinks in the area, and Hyde Park turns into an ice skating wonderland.

 All over the city you will find various markets to visit if you are traveling to London alone.
 My personal favorite is Portobello Road Market in Notting Hill, which claims to be the largest antique market in the world.
 Other than that, Camden Market is an amazing place for small snacks and drinks.
 So if you are alone, take advantage of it and try what you've always wanted to try!

 Museums & performances

-If there's one thing London is famous for, it's the huge number of world-class museums and theaters that can be a great thing when traveling alone.
-The Royal Opera House, the Shakespeare Theater, and the Natural History Museum are just a few of the fun places you could visit to show off your culture at a high level.
-Many museums are even free on certain days, so it makes sense to check beforehand and plan accordingly.
+If there's one thing London is famous for, it's the large number of world-class museums and theaters, which can be a great thing when traveling alone.
+The Royal Opera House, Shakespeare Theater and the Natural History Museum are just a few of the fun places you could visit for a high level of culture.
+Many museums are even free on certain days, so it makes sense to check ahead and plan accordingly.

 Bars and night life

-As soon as the sun goes down in London, the city turns into a jungle full of fun and you can find people in bars, restaurants and clubs everywhere.
+As soon as the sun goes down in London, the city turns into a jungle of fun and you'll find people in bars, restaurants and clubs everywhere.
 Most of the activity takes place around Piccadilly Circus, but basically there is something going on everywhere.
-When I visited London in the summer there were very cool bars open right on the river in Southbank.
-Another thing to try is one of the wine bars, which are often located in old cellars, which create a very original atmosphere.
-In this case, the best thing to do is grab a few people out of the hostel and enjoy the night with them!
+When I visited London in the summer there were very cool bars that were open right on the river in Southbank.
+Another thing you should definitely try is one of the wine bars, which are often located in old cellars and create a very original atmosphere.
+In that case, the best thing to do is grab some people from the hostel and enjoy the night with them!